Corporate governance

 Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities.

-It is evident from the Directors’ profiles on page 19 of the Annual Report and Accounts for the year ending 31 December 2022 and on the Directors & Management page of this website that there is a good balance of experience and skills that each Director brings to the Board.
+It is evident from the Directors’ profiles on page 20 of the Annual Report and Accounts for the year ending 31 December 2023 and on the Directors & Management page of the Company website that there is a good balance of experience and skills that each Director brings to the Board.

 As detailed above, the Nomination and Remuneration Committee periodically reviews the size, structure and composition of the Board and, in doing so, considers the balance of skills, knowledge, experience and diversity on the Board.
 Any recommendations from such review are reported to the Board and, should they identify a need for training and development or indeed a change in composition of the Board, they would be actioned appropriately.